dmbarbour/awelon/AboutABC.md

 *   built into serialization code at least for reading
 *   disabled where necessary, which shouldn't be often
 * prefix `#` is assumed by convention to have this meaning
-* SHA2-256 for secure hash, with two tag/pad bits at front
+* SHA2-224 for secure hash, with two tag/pad bits at front
 *   00 - indicates use of SHA2-256 hash
 *   other tags reserved for potential upgrade to SHA3 or similar
-* infix `:` indicates encryption with given ke
+* infix `:` indicates encryption with given key
 * Again, have two tag bits:
-*   00 - indicates AES with 192-bit key (including the 00)
+*   00 - indicates AES with 190-bit key (plus two bits 00)
 *   other tags reserved for upgrade in case AES compromised
 * Encode is base64url (`A-Z`,`a-z`,`0-9`,`-_`) no space, no pad
 *   46 octets including curly braces and `#`
 *   79 octets for cloud storage encrypted code

+This should be simple enough to implement, even within ABC if I'm not concerned about performance.

 This technique can be used both for streaming code (a basis for caching, optimized serialization, useful boundary for compiled code) and for storage (as a basis for structure-sharing compression, interning, abstraction).
 In a stream, one can generally ask for a value whenever it is necessary, so we can use ad-hoc cleanup mechanisms when we're tight for space.
 For storage, tracking dependencies and proper garbage collection would be more essential.

 An interesting use of this feature is to gradually - and continuously - refactor and refine a large cross-project codebase to improve compression, reuse, performance, etc..
 Services might provide features to automatically factor ABC code with a global perspective about which reuse is actually effective.

+*Thoughts:* In the extremely unlikely case of a hash collision, I think we could disambiguate most cases based on type safety or inability to decrypt to sensible code (i.e. context-sensitive).
+It only costs a little to be a lot more robust.
+If a few such collisions occur, of course, we should consider switching to a bigger hash.

 ### Convention: Annotations!